Japan’s

 the bullet train to Nagoya along the coast, then a standard train that goes

 fast too, 80 mph?, north to Kanazawa.
-After

-well-to-do Japanese living in the interior.
+exterior with well-to-do Japanese living in the interior.
+The pristine sidewalks have a water line

-nozzles every few feet to melt and flood off the snow in winter – streets too
+embedded down the center with nozzles every few feet to melt and flood off the

-have this in Kanazawa.
-Why it doesn’t
+Kanazawa.
+Why it doesn’t just make ice

-just make ice we could not comprehend.
+we could not comprehend.

 October